Dr. Taylor M. Oshan

-I am broadly interested in characterizing spatial patterns and processes through the use of quantitative geographic methods, which typically falls under the banners of spatial analysis and spatial statistics, geographic information science, and the emerging discipline of spatial data science.
-Overall, my research has targeted the development of multivariate spatial statistics and how they can be used to capture how relationships change by spatial and temporal contexts.
+Taylor is an assistant professor in the department of geographical sciences at the University of Maryland.
+He broadly interested in characterizing spatial patterns and processes through the use of quantitative geographic methods, which typically falls under the banners of spatial analysis and spatial statistics, geographic information science, and spatial data science.
+Overall, my research his targeted the development of multivariate spatial statistics and how they can be used to capture how relationships change by spatial and temporal contexts.
 This includes issues of theory, interpretation, scalability, and integration of traditional geographic models with novel "big" datasets, as well as applications in public health, crime, urban mobility, and transportation systems.